 The amazingly cool Art Deco tobacco jar with bakelite lid seen on pages 18 and 32 of the book:

 …and the tobacco jar and pipe rack, decked out just like the “late” Holmes’s rack seen on page 26:

 THE FIVE LAWS OF PIPE-COMPANIONING (2013)

 This little book was the result of a collaboration with Luca di Piazza, whose Neatpipes website was running at top form then.
-The website is still there, Luca has since moved on to other interests.
-We took some of my blog posts for his site and polished them.
-Luca added a Coda with his own reflections on the five laws and Rick Newcombe an Afterword.
+The website is still there although Luca has since moved on to other interests.
+We took several of my blog posts for his site and polished them for this little book.
+Luca added a Coda with his own reflections on the five laws and Rick Newcombe wrote a perceptive Afterword.
 Luca then sent the book—which only measures 4 x 5 3/4ths inches—as Christmas presents to his clients.
 I did see copies of the book at a subsequent Chicago pipe show, but by that time I’d moved on to working on the Peterson book and was just launching my own blog site.
 The book received mostly positive notices, although there were a few scathing remarks, which of course helped me rethink some of what I’d written.
 It’s long out of print, and although I offered to buy Luca’s remaining stock, I never heard back from him.
-Not to worry if you’re at all interested, however, because the ideas show up in a much larger book I’m working on in fits and starts.
+Not to worry if you’re at all interested, however, because the ideas show up in a much larger book I’m working on about pipe smoking and the contemplative life.

 78pp.
 Out of print

 A PIPEMAN’S HANDBOOK OF REALLY USEFUL INFORMATION, by “Chas Mundungus.”